KrishnanN27/krishnann27.github.io/content/posts/recovering_attention_span.md

 ## Realizing the Problem

 <div style="padding: 15px; border-radius: 10px; margin-bottom: 20px; background-color: rgba(0, 0, 0, 0.05); color: var(--primary-color);">
-Returning to grad school after a break, I quickly realized how much my ability to focus had deteriorated.
-I used to work for hours without distractions, but now, constant digital interruptions and *doom-scrolling* had eroded my concentration.
+eturning to grad school after being a working professional for a year, I quickly realized how much my ability to focus had deteriorated.
+I used to work for hours without distractions, but now, constant digital interruptions and doom-scrolling had eroded my concentration.

 It became difficult to even sit through a 20-minute video, let alone focus on tasks.
 Despite attempts like **caffeine**, quiet spaces, and packed schedules, nothing seemed to help.
 In *Gen Z* terms, I had fallen victim to **social media brain rot**. 🧠📱
 </div>